Download the European main airports statistics over 2021 provided by UECNA

-In 2000, Heathrow and Roissy Charles de Gaulle airports recorded 64 606 826 and 48 246 137 passengers respectively.
-More than a decade later, statistics showed an increase of 20% for Heathrow and nearly 30% for Roissy Charles de Gaulle.
-Indeed, the number of passengers flying to Heathrow in 2014 amounted to 73 374 825 for Heathrow while Roissy Charles de Gaulle airport registered 63 744 220 passengers.
+In 2000, Heathrow and Paris Charles de Gaulle airports recorded 64.6 and 48.2 million passengers respectively.
+In 2016, statistics showed an increase of 17% for Heathrow and above 36% for Paris CDG.
+Indeed, the number of passengers at Heathrow in 2016 amounted to 75.7 M while Paris CDG registered 65.9 M passengers.

-When comparing with 2007 figures, it can be seen that airlines changed their strategy so as to increase their airlift especially after the 2008 economic crisis.
-This increase is particularly outstanding for Roissy Charles de Gaulle where the number of passengers increased much faster than fret movements.
+Compared to 2007 figures we see that airlines changed their strategy to increase their air transport after the 2008 economic crisis.
+This increase is particularly outstanding for Paris CDG where the number of passengers increased much faster than the number of flight movements.

-There has also been a considerable increase in fret and mail movements between 2000 and 2014.
-Heathrow registered 1 402 089 fret and mail movements at the beginning of the century and this number was increased to 1 595 600 just last year.
-This increase is nothing compared to Roissy Charles de Gaulle where the figures went from 1 610 484 in 2000 to 2 086 487 in 2014.
+There has also been an increase in cargo tonnage between 2000 and 2016.
+Heathrow registered 1.4 M tons of cargo at the beginning of the century and this number was increased to 1.6 M tons in 2016.
+This increase is nothing compared to Paris CDG where the figures went from 1.6 M tons in 2000 to 2.1 M tons in 2016.

-The spectacular decrease in the number of night flights can be noted for Frankfurt airport.
-This may be due to the night curfew imposed since October 2011 and which was approved by the High Court of Justice of Leipzig in March 2012.
-Night flights went from 45 888 in 2010 to 21 250 in 2014.
-A decline of more than 50%!
+A spectacular decrease in the number of night flights can be noted for Frankfurt Airport.
+This is the result of the tough battle of NGOs which obtained a night curfew, imposed since October 2011, from 11 pm to 5 am, and which was confirmed by the High Court of Justice of Leipzig in March 2012.
+Night flights went from 45,888 in 2010 to 31,273 in 2016.

-Night flights decline mark a milestone for all those fighting for a total ban on night flights.
-The UECNA will keep on being the voice for these people although there is a fair way to go.
+Night flights’ decline marks a milestone for all those fighting for a total ban on them.
+UECNA will keep on being the voice for these people, but there is still a long way to go.